mflowgen/mflowgen/docs/ug-assertions.rst

 ..
 We can now add assertions throughout our PD flows.
 This can be a very powerful time saver.
 Each bug takes hours or days of detective work.
 I think if we intelligently put effort into certain assertions, you can save big chunks of time over the next weeks and months.

-These assertions can be statically defined in a step configuration file or defined at graph construction time.
+These assertions can be statically defined in a node configuration file or defined at graph construction time.
 For example, say we have a simple synthesis node with a configuration like this: